GappleBee/Hackathon/backend/README.md

 # Important

-To run the whole website (including the API), you need to boot up **two** servers: the server for the frontend and the one for the backend (the API)
+To run the whole website (including the API), you need to boot up **two** servers: the server for the frontend and the one for the backend (the API).
+**Before sending requests to the backend server, ensure you have the backend server up and running first**

 # How to boot up the backend server?